-The Most Beautiful Rome Fountains
+The Most Beautiful and Famous Rome Fountains

 It is impossible to imagine Rome without its wonderful fountains.
 Since the ancient Roman times when water flowed freely from its aqueducts, the fountains of Rome are an invaluable artistic and cultural heritage.
 Immortalized in great movie masterpieces (who doesn’t remember Federico Fellini‘s La Dolce Vita Scene with Marcello Mastroianni and Anita Ekberg inside Fontana di Trevi), but also as set of many events that have made the history of the Italian capital.

 Rome has over 2000 fountains in all, more than any other city in the world: 50 monumental fountains, hundreds of smaller fountains and thousands of nasoni (big noses), supplying citizens and tourists with free drinking water.
 Here are our favorite ones.

 When one thinks of Rome, especially romantic Rome, the Fontana di Trevi (Trevi Fountain) always comes to mind.
 And who could blame them?
 Picture cascades of an aquatic dream that flow heavenly into a basin tucked into a nook that adjoins three streets.
 Bernini and Pietro da Cortona were first comissioned to do the job, which was later made over by Niccolo Salvi, the mastermind behind those divine mermaids!
 The fountain went onto become a famous backdrop for the glorious Italian film La Dolce Vita and American blockbuster Three Coins in a Fountain.